franeldev/zuri-bookstore/README.md

   Setting the category to a range of values set for validation.
 It can be enforce on the schema by adding a property called, Enum:

   Categories: fiction, non-fiction, comics, others

+  **TODO-PART4**
+  * Register route
+    * Create a new user
+    * Hash user's password
+    * Create a token for user
+    * Send token to a user

+  * Login route
+    * Checkk if user exists
+    * Compare user's password with stored hash
+    * Create a token
+    * Send token to user
+  * authenticate book route (A user not login wont have access to the book route)